-Income tax is computed at the rate of 25% on the taxable income for the year in accordance with the Bank Profit Tax regulations issued in September 1999 by the Maldives Inland Revenue Authority.
+The bank is liable to pay income tax (at the rate of 25%) in accordance with the Bank Profit Tax regulations issued in September 1999 by the Maldives Inland Revenue Authority.
+A reconciliation between taxable profit and the accounting profit is as follows.